 Rectal Prolapse

-- Complete: full thickness of rectum prolapses through anus (two layers of rectum with an intervening peritoneal sac, which may contain small bowel)
+- Complete: full thickness of rectum prolapses through the anal verge (two layers of rectum with an intervening peritoneal sac, may contain intraabdominal contents)

-- Incomplete/mucosal: prolapse limited to only two layers of mucosa
+- Mucosal: prolapse limited to inner layer of the rectum only—the mucosa

 - In older children and adults, strong (6-fold) female predilection